versx/ChuckDeviceController/docs/applications/configurator.md

     // Timeout in seconds between attemping failed connections.
     "RetryIntervalS": 10
   },
+  // SendGrid email sending service, used for registration and password recovery.
+  "EmailService": {
+    // Determines whether sending emails for account confirmation and password recovery
+    // will be enabled or not.
+    "Enabled": false,
+    // Display name in the 'From' field of the email sent.
+    "FromName": "",
+    // The email address sending the email and shown in the 'From' field of the email sent.
+    "FromEmailAddress": "",
+    // The SendGrid API key.
+    "SendGridKey": ""
+  },
   // Json web tokens authentication settings.
   "Jwt": {
     // Determines whether JWT authentication is enabled or not.